Business and Management

 • a 2,000-word Research Topic Proposal

-• evidence of funding (we require evidence of personal funds or letter from funder if being sponsored)
+• evidence of funding (we require evidence of personal funds or a letter from a funder if you will be sponsored)

 • international students must also provide an English Language Certificate with an IELTS score of at least 7.0.